mrdavehill/ACI/README.md

-# ACI--Create-Config-Rollback
+# ACI---Add-BD-EPG-and-Vlan-Pool

 Cisco ACI automation

-Creates EPGs, BDs, Vlan pools and adds them to
+Creates EPGs, BDs, Vlan pools and POSTs them onto the APICs REST API as JSON.

 ![Here be screengrab]()

 ## Use Case Description

-Dev.

-Test code and easily back any changes out.
-Update, rinse, repeat.

-Prod.

-Create a rollback as a first step in any script and reference the change record number.
-CAB will love you.
+I needed to create multiple Bridge Domains and End Point Groups in ACI for temporary bridges into legacy NXOS as we moved our VM estate.

+The configs for each BD/EPG were pretty much the same so I created a script to save some clicking.

 ## Installation